 Governor’s Executive Development Program

 After the Governor’s Center for Management Development was successfully established in 1980 to train first- and mid-level state agency managers, the Governor, Lt.
-Governor and Speaker of the House of Representatives jointly appointed the Executive Development Council to develop a course for top executives in Texas state government.
-GEDP held its charter class in 1985 and will conduct Class XXXX in 2022.
-To date, there are more than 2000 graduates of the GEDP, representing more than 100 Texas state agencies.
+Governor, and Speaker of the House of Representatives jointly appointed the Executive Development Council to develop a course for top executives in Texas state government.
+GEDP held its charter class in 1985 and will conduct Class 42 in 2024.
+To date, there are more than 2,000 graduates of the GEDP, representing more than 100 Texas state agencies.

 Nominations

-Requests for nominations are sent by the Governor of Texas each year to each state agency and university chief executive officer requesting nominations to the GEDP program.
+Requests for nominations will be sent by the Governor's Office to each state agency and university chief executive officers on Monday, June 10.
 The class is selected from this pool of nominations.

-Copy of the agency’s organizational chart, nominee’s name, title, address, phone number and email address and a summary of why your nominee would be a good candidate for this program.
+To nominate an employee, please provide the nominee’s name, title, address, phone number and email address and a summary of why your nominee would be a good candidate for this program.
+Nominations must also include a copy of the agency’s organizational chart.
+Nominations are due by Friday, August 9, 2024.
+Participants will be notified of their acceptance by August 26, 2024.

 Eligibility